MJR-Mu7/Metroman/README.md

-# Kahawa
+# Metroman
 A PoA(Proof of Authority) blockchain and Hub enabling smart contracts and governance.
-Kahawa has WASM Contract, Govenance, Membership, Treasury, Assets, Account Recovery, Vesting among other cool features inbuilt into it.
+Metroman has WASM Contract, Govenance, Membership, Treasury, Assets, Account Recovery, Vesting among other cool features inbuilt into it.

 :rocket:    :rocket:     :rocket:     :rocket:     :rocket: